DevKing001/HVM/bot/README.md

 # StrenoxCloud Panel Discord Bot

-A complete Discord bot for managing the BreezeVM Panel via its REST API.
+A complete Discord bot for managing the StrenoxCloud Panel via its REST API.

 ## Setup Instructions